 There has been plenty of fan-built LEGO BB-8s all over the internet, but none like what Mark Smiley created and contributed at LEGO Ideas.
 So, what set it apart from the rest?
-This LEGO BB-8 ACTUALLY rolls while keeping its ahead afloat, and Mark goes on to show that his rendition of the skittish but loyal astromech droid is made of 100% authentic LEGO parts.
+This LEGO BB-8 actually rolls while keeping its head afloat, and Mark goes on to show that his rendition of the skittish but loyal astromech droid is made of 100% authentic LEGO parts.
+Needless to say, this might be the coolest LEGO BB-8 that we will see rolling around.
 Watch its demo video below:

 Here is Mark’s commentary on his BB-8 design.